dekanbro/timernator/README.md

 sudo npm install jspm/jspm-cli -g
 ```

-#### Step 2: Clone this repo and from a terminal in the root of the jspm-startup directoy run:
+#### Step 2: Clone this repo and from a terminal in the root of the package.json directoy run:

 ```
 npm install